 - 1. How do you explain the order of prayers of our Church?
 Use the Sleeba evening prayers from the Qurbana Kramam to observe the structure and order of prayers. - 2.
-When does our liturgical day start?
-How do we come to this conclusion? - 3.
-What is the significance of the Qauma?
-Explain how a Qauma moves and how the biblical references for the Qauma make sense.
+In the context of our Church, when does the liturgical day officially begin, and what scriptural or traditional evidence supports this understanding? - 3.
+What is the significance of the Qauma in our liturgical practice?? - 4.
+In this lesson, are we discussing language or tradition?
+Why is it important to celebrate the liturgy in the Syrian tradition in different languages?